Character :: Business and Jobs :: Best Places to Live :: Climate :: Education :: Transport :: Recreation :: Summary and Pros and Cons

 Recreation and What to Do in Edmonton

-Most teenage to young adult residents see the West Edmonton Mall as the city’s premier social hub.
+Most teenagers see the West Edmonton Mall as the city’s premier social hub.

 The mall offers an extraordinary number of activities, which include an indoor amusement park with one of the largest indoor roller coasters in the world, a swimming pool with water park, marine life shows, mini golf, bowling, a skating rink, and laser tag.